 As you can also notice that every second is important when it comes to online shopping, a 1 second delay in page response can result in a 7% reduction in conversions.

-If your landing page will load slowly then more people are tend to bounce off.
+If your landing page will load slowly then more people tend to bounce off.
 Moreover, page load time also effects your SERP rankings.
-Google does not support and rank websites which are slow to load, which results in high bounce rate.
+Google does not support and rank websites that are slow to load, which results in a high bounce rate.

 You can test your website speed with Pingdom Website Speed test, an ideal page load time would be 2 seconds or less.